Zulko/gpt-function-decorator/README.md

 synonym("man", tone="academic") # returns "individual"
 ```

 At each call the GPT (right now, any model from OpenAI, such as GPT-4o or GPT-4o-mini) looks at the function's parameters and  docstring, and infers what it should return for the given inputs.
-Yes, this is unreliable, and the answer can even be different every time.
-And no you might not want to use this in production if you work for a large bank.
-But leveraged at the right places this can replace hundreds of lines of code and save hours of scripting headaches.
+Yes, this is unreliable, the answer can even change between calls.
+But leveraged for the right use-cases, such functions can replace hundreds of lines of code and save hours of scripting headaches.

 ## Installation